-WORKING ON THE FIELD Rescue and Hope joined the NGO Rescue and Hope in 2016 Fric Houot, General Manager of the Novotel and ibis in Cotonou was due to visit the NGO's training center, created with the support of Solidarity AccorHotels, and he asked the members of the hotel's Environment Committee - of which I am a member - to join him, and I was happy to.
+WORKING ON THE FIELD

+Rescue and Hope

+joined the NGO Rescue and Hope in 2016 Fric Houot, General Manager of the Novotel and ibis in Cotonou was due to visit the NGO's training center, created with the support of Solidarity AccorHotels, and he asked the members of the hotel's Environment Committee - of which I am a member - to join him, and I was happy to.
 Rescue and Hope trains young people, and provides equipment to women's groups in nearby rural areas.

 Examples include traditional steam cookers and oil presses for palm oil extraction.
-Access to this equipment means they can generate income and therefore. gain independence.
+Access to this equipment means they can generate income and therefore, gain independence.
 I was able to put my skills as Technical Director to use and offer advice in terms of selecting and maintaining the equipment to make the work easier, to prevent wear and tear, and to ensure product quality.
 I also advised them about thermal insulation and safety processes, among other matters.
 I also have energy engineering training, and it is something I am passionate about: I am always researching ways to reduce energy consumption, and to implement heat recovery systems and so on.
-In this project, there was a lot of waste derived from processing, such as palm kernel fibers. which could I was able to put my be used as fuel in place of wood to avoid offer advice in terms of deforestation. selecting and maintaining l enjoy skills as Technical Director to use and the equipment using my knowledge to help an NGO because it expands the scope of my abilities.
-Even traditional equipment can be optimized with innovative processes.
-It is better for the environment, and it increases the profitability of a project.
-BENIN 2016 Creation of a centre that trains vulnerable groups in processing agricultural products (cassava and palm kernels) and gives them access to equipment enabling them 2018 The center was expanded and new equipment purchased 1,500 beneficiaries, mainly groups of women from rural areas There is still much to do in our country, but people lack the resources and technical capabilities.
-Projects like this don't come along often, and it's a joy to contribute my knowledge.
-My parents were farmers.
-I know rural life well.
-It was formative for me and brought me a lot.
-Now, it's my turn to give something back. >> 10 years of solidarity in action...
+In this project, there was a lot of waste derived from processing, such as palm skills as Technical offer advice in terms of the equipment kernel fibers. which could be used as fuel in place of wood to avoid deforestation. selecting and maintaining I enjoy using my knowledge to help an